-I also have several iPads, and an Apple Macbook Air.
-I also use a Windows 8 tablet by Acer (Icona) which has an incredibly crisp display.
+I also have several iPads, and an Apple Macbook Pro.

-Dropbox (I have a 1Tb drive in the cloud), Microsoft OneDrive (a 25Gb storage space and another 30Gb I think as part of Office365) and Google (I have access to a 30Gb drive on a project I am working on with OTC).
+Dropbox (I have a 1Tb drive in the cloud), Microsoft OneDrive (a 1Tb storage space as part of Office365) and Google (I also have access to a 30Gb drive on a project I am working on with OTC).

 I use Dropbox for backup of my personal documents including photography and video.
 I use OneDrive for business documents and I use Google a special project I am busy with.
 My dropbox connection is slow, so backups can take days and on ADSL any upload slows the whole network down.

 For interest, my personal music collection is on ITunes Match, all 22,000 tracks.